Chapter 4 : Jolt

 “Now, son, remember that this pain is nothing but a mind trick.
 The ultimate manipulation of this curse, you see, rests in the recipient.
 Rather than deflect, I want you to control your emotions, make your hardness your strength, never allow for doubt to invade the security of your mind, and you will be stronger, much stronger, than anyone else.”

 Slowly he had learned to love it, the sadism, the torture, the taste of success, disguised in bitterness and blood, that marked his endurance.
 His mind repressed the worst of it, but all that he remembered he found to be indefinitely useful.

 “And if you find someday that you cannot trust in me, trust in my teachings, and most importantly, trust in what you know…you know that I love you more than anything, Albus.”

 “I know, Dad.”
 His voice would echo, like a broken recording.

 Everything became so much easier once you stopped feeling.

 Scorpius woke up at least twice a week, to watch the silhouette hunched over in the bed across from his, forehead covered in sweat, face contorted in fear, gasping as though he was being drowned.
 Sheets crumpled to the ground as nightmares plagued his friend.

-Friend was a strange word to use for Albus, who dismissed any notion of such attachment as frivolous, superficial, and crippling.
-From day one, Albus had been upfront with Scorpius that he had no use for the word friend.
+Friend was a strange word to use for Potter, who dismissed any notion of such attachment as frivolous, superficial, and crippling.
+From day one, Potter had been upfront with Scorpius that he had no use for the word friend.